Fgrtue/MapReduce/README.md

 Let us first take a look at the structure of the project.

 1. `/include'
-           - `map-reduce-user.hpp' -- the most important file for the user, since they can define their Map and Reduce functions (classes), as well as all the needed classes
+   - `map-reduce-user.hpp` -- the most important file for the user, since they can define their Map and Reduce functions (classes), as well as all the needed classes
    - `reader.hpp` -- parsing part of the project
    - `do-map.hpp` -- file for the class with the map process
    - `do-reduce.hpp` -- file for the class with the reduce process
    - `con-queue.hpp` -- a file for a wrapper for the queue, that contains mutex and condition variable
    - `timer.hpp` -- class for benchmarking the execution of map-reduce process

 2. `/src`
            - `do-map.cpp` -- defines constructor, destructor and method for working threads